How far do Activated Random Walkers spread from a single source?: The inner bound

 \end{Lemma}

-\begin{proof} We build the stacks $\tilde \rho$ from $\rho$ as follows.
+\begin{proof} The result follows from the Abelian Property (cf.\ Proposition \ref{pr:facts}) together with the Strong Markov Property (cf.\ Proposition \ref{le:SMP}).
+We build the stacks $\tilde \rho$ from $\rho$ as follows.
 Starting with $n$ active particles at the origin and i.i.d.\ stacks $\rho $, move the particles according to IDLA dynamics until they either reach an empty site or reach $\partial I = \{a,b\}$, where they stop.
 Note that if a moving particle encounters a sleep instruction in this phase it discards it and looks at the next instruction, since if it is moving it cannot be alone at a site.
 As soon as a particle finds an empty site in $I$ it stops there, while particles that reach $\partial I = \{ a,b\}$ accumulate at $a$ and $b$.
-Assume that this procedure fills $I$, i.e.\ the event $F_I$ holds (if not the coupling is declared unsuccessful), and denote by $u_I$ the associated odometer function, so that $u_I(x)$ counts the number of used instructions at $x$ if $x \in I$, and $u_I(x) = 0$ otherwise.
+Assume that this procedure fills $I$, i.e.\ the event $F_I$ holds, and denote by $u_I$ the associated odometer function, so that $u_I(x)$ counts the number of used instructions at $x$ if $x \in I$, and $u_I(x) = 0$ otherwise.
 Then set

-By Lemma \ref{le:SMP}, the shifted stacks $\tilde \rho$ have the same distribution as $\rho$.
+By the Strong Markov Property of ARWs, the shifted stacks $\tilde \rho$ have the same distribution as $\rho$.
 It remains to show that, under this coupling, stabilising the two systems will result in the same configuration inside $I$.
 Recall that in the $\rho$ system the particles move according to standard ARW dynamics on $\bbZ$, while in the $\tilde \rho$ system they are killed on $\partial I$.
 We therefore refer to these systems as the standard system and killed system respectively.
 To argue that the coupled stacks give the same stable configuration in $I$ observe that we can evolve the standard and killed dynamics together by firing both systems at the same site $x$ if $x \in \bar I $, and only the standard system if $x \notin \bar I$.
 In terms of particle trajectories, this is equivalent to saying that each time a particle crosses $\partial I$ in the standard system, a particle gets killed and a new one starts from the same site in the killed system.
-This results in indistinguishable dynamics, and therefore in the same stable configuration, in $I$. \end{proof}
+This results in indistinguishable dynamics, and therefore in the same stable configuration, in $I$. \end{proof} In the proof of the inner bound we will combine the above coupling with the following observation. \begin{Lemma} Fix an arbitrary interval $I = [a+1 , b-1]$ and integers $l,r \geq 0$.
+Then